mehulagg/gitlab/doc/user/workspace/index.md

 # Workspaces

-Workspace is the top level namespace for you to manage your GitLab instance.
+Workspaces will be the top-level [namespace](../group/index.md#namespaces) for you to manage everything GitLab, including:

-Features from the admin panel will move into a new object called a Workspace that covers behavior for the entire instance.
+- Defining and applying settings to all of your groups, subgroups, and projects.

-A workplace includes settings, data, and features from all groups, subgroups, and projects in an instance (including personal namespaces).
+- Aggregating data from all your groups, subgroups, and projects.
-A workplace allows settings to be defined and applied to all groups, subgroups, and projects in an instance Data from all groups, subgroups and projects in a workspace can be aggregated.
-There is a single workspace per instance that is accessible to instance administrators.

-This functionality is coming soon.

-## Preview to what's coming
+Workspaces will take many of the features from the [Admin Area](../admin_area/index.md), and there will be one workspace per:

+- Instance, for self-managed instances.
+- Namespace, for GitLab.com.

+NOTE:
+Workspaces are currently in development.

+## Concept previews

 ![Workspace Overview](img/1.1-Instance_overview.png)